Welcome to today's edition of the Rush 24-7 podcast.

 What I hate to see about this is this is the exact kind of thing, this is the exact kind of campaign that those of us who had worries about Senator McCain a year ago, six months ago, nine months ago, eight years ago, this is exactly what we saw coming to fruition.

-The country club blue blood Republican media elites trying to wrest control of the party from the conservative base that has made the party a dominant in even landslide victorious party since the 1980s.
+The country club blue-blood Republican media elites trying to wrest control of the party from the conservative base that has made the party a dominant and even landslide victorious party since the 1980s.

-So now exactly what you and I knew would happen.
+So now exactly what you and I knew would happen, as was advocated by the original supporter center.

-These are the people ought to be so happy with the way this campaign is running, because this is exactly what they wanted.
+These are the people who ought to be so happy with the way this campaign is running because this is exactly what they wanted.

 They thought conservatism was a loser.